 Cal Poly's Learn by Doing tradition means that the university's College of Agriculture, Food and Environmental Sciences produces a variety of student-grown and student-made food, flowers, plants and more that are for sale throughout the year to both the campus community and the general public.

-Cal Poly Organic Farm
+Cal Poly BBQ Sauce

 Cal Poly Chocolates

 Cal Poly Chocolates was started in 2000 by now retired Food Science and Nutrition Faculty member Dr. Tom Neuhaus.
 Cal Poly Chocolates uses Fair Trade Organic Chocolate (32% Cocoa Milk, and 65% Cocoa Dark) to produce a chocolate bars for sale.
 Student employees learn about the science and art of chocolate making and some of the tools and equipment used to make all things chocolate.
 Cal Poly Chocolates has many flavors, but our Milk Chocolate Bar and Dark Chocolate Bar are our most popular.
 Some current, seasonal and limited-edition flavors you might see on the shelf are: Milk, Dark, Raspberry Crisp, Coffee Crunch, Peppermint Crunch, Zesty Orange, Green Tea Matcha Milk Bar, Birthday Cake, Toffee Crunch, S’mores, and Hot Habanero.